|

 "What is my secret again?
 It's been so long."
 Arisen asked, hoping this man Serxes was long gone.

 "Don't you remember?
 You told me yourself the day you died.
 'Never let Sermillion rule' you said, like I would not see the evil in him.
-It was a pity you died that day, almost like you knew…" the old man said and trailed off into thought.
+It was a pity you died that day, almost like you knew…" the old man said and trailed

 "It was good of you to keep that promise."
 Arisen whispered, "But I have come for something else as well."